folio-org/folio-org.github.io/guides/devops-install-backend-module.md

 Make a branch in [folio-infrastructure](https://github.com/folio-org-priv/folio-infrastructure), e.g. `folio-2467-refenvs-ncip`

+Add to `CI/ansible/testing-add-modules.yml` file.
+The purpose of this file is to declare modules (e.g. mod-ldp) that are not added to a VM (see the previous [section](#branch-folio-ansible)) but do need to be added to the folio-testing reference environment.

-Add to `CI/ansible/testing-add-modules.yml` for both sections: Register and Deploy.
+Add the entry to both sections: Register and Deploy.
 Follow the format for the entries of other modules.
 The sequence must have the new module declared after any modules that provide its interfaces (see [verification](#verification-and-preparation) step above).

 Add testing configuration for the Jenkins jobs ...